 Another popular indoor market with plenty of options is Urbanspace Vanderbilt.
 We visited during lunchtime and it was extremely crowded.
 We managed to find a table, but the mealtime definitely felt a bit rushed and hectic.
 However, they offer a great variety of affordable meals.

 My favorite was Mysttik Masaala which specializes in Indian food — try their naan wraps!
-I had one with chicken tikka masala ($15.99) and it tasted fresh and flavorful.
-The kids had oatmeal with berries from Playa Bowls ($10).
-They also offer acai bowls and smoothies — a perfect spot for breakfast.
+I had one with chicken tikka masala ($16.50) and it tasted fresh and flavorful.
+The kids had oatmeal with berries from Playa Bowls.
+They also offer acai bowls and smoothies (the prices are between $13 and $17) which makes it a perfect breakfast spot.
 Kuro-Obi makes delicious ramen and Pita Yeero offers Greek gyros.

-Tourist attractions nearby: Bryant Park, New York Public Library, Summit One Vanderbilt, Grand Central Terminal, Chrysler Building, Empire State Building (17 min walk).
+Bryant Park, New York Public Library, Summit One Vanderbilt, Grand Central Terminal, Chrysler Building, and Empire State building (17 min walk).

 Eataly